Foster Care

 • Coverage for certain medications

-Children in care under five years old also qualify for the Women, Infants, and Children (WIC) nutrition program.
+Children in foster care under five years old also qualify for the Women, Infants, and Children (WIC) nutrition program.
 This program offers several benefits to young children and their caregivers, such as:

 • Guidance on nutrition